The 15 Largest Cruise Lines In The World (2026 Update)

 Mediterranean Shipping Company (MSC)

-Number of Passengers: 1.4 millionFounded in 1970 in Naples, Italy, MSC is a Swiss-Italian-owned shipping line with a presence in all the major ports of the world.
-Their cruise line division, MSC Cruises focuses on holiday cruises for their passengers.
+Number of Passengers: 1.4 millionFounded in 1970 in Naples, Italy, MSC is a Swiss-Italian-owned shipping line that operates in all major ports globally.
+Their cruise division, MSC Cruises, focuses on holiday voyages for passengers.

-MSC Cruises is the world’s largest privately held cruise company, and fourth-largest in the world, boasting a 7.2% share of all cruise line passengers in the market.
+MSC Cruises is the world’s largest privately held cruise company, commanding a 7.2% share of the cruise passenger market.

 -

-Number of Passengers: 5.8 millionFounded in 1972, Carnival Corporation is a British-American cruise operator and currently holds the title of the world’s largest travel leisure company.
+Number of Passengers: 5.8 millionFounded in 1972, Carnival Corporation is a British-American cruise operator and the world’s largest travel leisure company, boasting over 100 vessels across ten different brands.

 -